OutSystems/docs-howtos/src/front-end/set-favicon-reactive/faq.md

 <div class="info" markdown="1">

+When changing the favicon, keep in mind that you need to:

-You need to change the favicon file in **all modules** that expose screens in your app.
+* Change the favicon file in **all modules** that expose screens in your app
+* Reload the app data, to ensure the app loads the new favicon.
+If you are using Chrome, right-click the tab with your app and select **Reload**.
+You can also clear the entre browser cache.

 </div>